Irlene Mandrell: Career

-She appeared from 1980–82 with her siblings on the successful Barbara Mandrell and the Mandrell Sisters television variety show.
+She appeared from 1980 to 1982 with her siblings on the successful Barbara Mandrell and the Mandrell Sisters television variety show.
 The show had 40 million viewers weekly and was the last successful American primetime TV variety show.
 Mandrell captured two awards for Comedy Act of the Year from Music City News and later sought opportunities in film, television, and video.
-Her many fans followed her talents as she joined the cast of Hee Haw, where she had an eight-year run (1983-1991) as one of the "Hee Haw Honeys".
+Her many fans followed her talents as she joined the cast of Hee Haw, where she had an eight-year run (1983–1991) as one of the "Hee Haw Honeys".
 Irlene has also made appearances on other television shows, including The Love Boat, The Oprah Winfrey Show, The Tonight Show Starring Johnny Carson, The Mike Douglas Show, and many game shows.
 She appeared as a celebrity panelist on Password Plus in 1981 and Match Game in 1982.

 She co-hosted Bright Lights & Country Nights and This Week in Country Music, and televised benefits with names such as George Lindsey, Bob Hope, and Sammy Davis Jr. Mandrell has been a model for several companies, including Cover Girl shoes, Lanne Skin Care products, and 9West shoes.

 On May 23, 2015, Irlene released her first single, "We Will Stand", which went to number 1 on the Indie charts.